 Fruit grown in our vineyards at Gomersal and Greenock is both hand-picked and machine harvested.
 Our winemaker determines the dates for picking each vineyard block, with his decisions influenced by the balance of flavour he tastes in the fruit on the vine, and not by chemistry alone.

-Our machine harvester features an on-board destemmer and optical scanner which ensures clean picking and sorting of high quality grapes, and ensures little or no MOG (matter other than grape) makes its way into the winemaking process.
+Our machine harvester features an on-board destemmer which ensures clean picking and sorting of high quality grapes, and ensures little or no MOG (matter other than grape) makes its way into the winemaking process.
 Grapes are carefully crushed, and then allocated to one of our thirty-four 6.5 tonne open-air, temperature-controlled fermenters.

 Making wine at MSV is a hands-on endeavour with pump-overs and plunging all completed by our vintage team.
 On completion of fermentation, a sample is taken and tasted to decide if the correct structure is present before pressing to tank.
 Once wine has settled in tank, we then select oak to suit both the vineyard and variety with a view to enhancing structure, complexity and optimum longevity.
 Typically, our wines spend between one year and eighteen months maturing in limited new and mostly seasoned French and American barrels of varying sizes, before blending and preparing for bottling.